bannhead/pyaehw4a1/README.md

 I am NOT a programmer and this is my first attempt to write in Python!
 So, it comes with ABSOLUTELY NO WARRANTY!!!

-I started this work to implement support to my Hisense multi splip AC in Home Assistant...
+I started this work to implement support for my Hisense multi splip AC in Home Assistant...
 This is the first part.

 The module Hisense AEH-W4A1 uses a serial protocol called XM, sending